kieker-monitoring/kieker-lang-pack-python/docs/doc.md

 ```

+If everything runs as expected, two filew will generated in the directory where you run your program. `Monitoring.log` contains all the records, `Record-map.log` contains inforrmation about which id is assigned to a string in the records.
 ### Semi Invasive Approach
 The above method gives us full controll over program instrumentation, but it also requieres a lot of manual work.
 But this approach alters your own code logic, which might not be a problem for small projects, but for larger code basis it become a tedious job to keep an overview.
 To minimize the grade of source code manipulation you can use an `Instrument` decorator.
 By anotation a function or method with `@Instrument` you can spare a lot of typing.
 Consider following example